Dacrydium cupressinum: Reproduction

-D. cupressinum is pollinated by the wind.
+Dacrydium cupressinum is pollinated by the wind.
 D. cupressinums seeds typically remain dormant for at least 30 days, but sometimes much longer prior to germination.
 Beveridge (1964) estimates that a mature specimen would possess about 18 kg of ripe seeds and receptacles or 1.8 kg of clean sound seeds, ultimately producing about 200,000 seeds.
 The seeds ripen between March and May, about 15–18 months following pollination and are later dispersed for over 1–2 months, although infertile seeds may continue to be released for a significantly longer duration.
 D. cupressinums seedlings will not establish themselves where there is moderate to severe root competition and a moderately dense canopy because of low light intensities.
 The tree prefers sites with partial shade.

-D. cupressinum is known for exhibiting mast seeding, which is the synchronised periodicity of seed production.
+Dacrydium cupressinum is known for exhibiting mast seeding, which is the synchronised periodicity of seed production.
 In the Pureora Forest and the Wanganui Forest, in the North Island and the South Island, respectively, seedfall data show clear yearly fluctuations in seed production in studied specimens.
 A 1988 study proposes that a combination of low seed production and cool temperatures two years before, followed by warm temperatures during seedfall are necessary, but not solely responsible for triggering a mast year in the tree.
 The relationship between seed production in one year and conditions from two years earlier also plays an important role.
 Canham et al. 2014 analysed D. cupressinum specimens growing in less fertile marine terrace sites had a higher seed production rate in comparison to specimens that grew on more fertile alluvial soils.
 Researchers suggested that the tree has adapted to seed production in less fertile soils rather than being displaced by other species.

 The growth rates of D. cupressinum can vary significantly, especially in the early growth stages.
 Height growth often occurs at the expense of diameter growth, with saplings limited to 10 cm in diameter and reaching up to 12 m tall.
 In open conditions, annual increments can be 15–30 cm in height and 1–3 cm in diameter, but growth rate slows in shaded forest environments, with seedlings growing 1–2 cm per year.